Love in the Time of Polarization – I

 “Love” in a few different scripts on a shape shifting element – water.
-Love and fear are two motivating emotions, the only two emotions that drive mankind, the only two advertisers and media gurus need to keep in mind.
+Love and fear are two motivating emotions, the only two emotions that drive mankind.
+The only two advertisers and media gurus need to keep in mind.
 In a free country one would assume that Love would be the only currency.
 However, with the deep polarization worldwide, It may be particularly timely to revisit love in the eve of artist Robert Indiana’s passing, who was known for his Love series.
 He died at 89 in his secluded island home off the coast of Maine, all by himself.
-NY Times reports that “In a federal lawsuit filed Friday, a day before, he passed, a company that says it has long held the rights to several of Mr. Indiana’s best-known works proposed an answer, arguing in court papers that the caretaker and a New York art publisher had tucked the artist away while they churned out unauthorized or adulterated versions of his work.”
+Strangely enough, his landmark sculpture defines the city of Philadelphia.
+NY Times reports that “In a federal lawsuit filed the day before, he passed, by a company that says it has long held the rights to several of Mr. Indiana’s best-known works proposed an answer, arguing in court papers that the caretaker and a New York art publisher had tucked the artist away while they churned out unauthorized or adulterated versions of his work.”

 “Love” in a few different scripts on a shape shifting element – water.